etal/cnvkit/doc/plots.rst

 You can reduce the number of labels by using a higher threshold (``diagram -t``) to limit labeling to deep deletions and high-level amplifications.
-The :ref:`gainloss` command can help you determine the log2 value of genes of interest, and then a ``-t`` value slightly below that will disply only alterations at least that exteme.
+The :ref:`genemetrics` command can help you determine the log2 value of genes of interest, and then a ``-t`` value slightly below that will disply only alterations at least that exteme.